Marshfield boys claim title at Astoria

 ASTORIA — Facing Marshfield in the championship game of the 51st Vince Dulcich Basketball Tournament, Redmond had a plan.

-“We tried to limit (Mason Ainsworth), his touches and make other people beat us,” said Redmond head coach Reagan Gilbertson.
+“We tried to limit (Mason Ainsworth's) touches and make other people beat us,” said Redmond head coach Reagan Gilbertson.
 “We did good job on (Ainsworth) but other guys stepped up.”

 “It was just like, I just came into the game ready to go.
 I felt good all day and I was just ready to go in the first quarter.
 And I think we came out pretty good,” said Davidson.